 We use only the finest materials for our bows, apply extensive accuracy in the making and exercise a stick quality control system.
 This allows us to offer a 30 year warranty on the integrity, the curve and resiliency of the sticks, which is not limited to the initial owner, non-professional use or any such nonsense.
 The Arcus bows are meant to be passed on many times, and to be enjoyed by many generations of players.

 For out bows we use only the finest, selected hair.
 As every experienced player knows, the bow hair is very important especially for the sound, but also for the playing of the bow.
-With our bows it make even more sense to use the best hair, as they normally last twice as long as hair on wooden bows.
-That is because the hair is not crushed between stick and string during powerful playing.
-The much improved resiliency of the sticks effectively prevents them from bottoming out on the strings.
+With our bows it makes even more sense to use the best hair, as they normally last twice as long as hair on wooden bows.
+That is because the hair is not crushed between the stick and the strings during powerful playing.
+The much improved resiliency of the sticks effectively prevents them from bottoming out.

-A rehair is needed only when between 5 and 10% of the hair is lost, which normally takes a lot of playing with an Arcus bow.
+A rehair is needed only when about 5% of the hair is lost, which normally takes a lot of playing with an Arcus bow.
 Should this become necessary, here you can find more information about this.
 Is there still plenty of hair on the bow, but the grip is diminished, it is usually only some built up of dirty rosin.
 That can nicely be removed with Alcohol.
 How that is done and how you can clean the stick perfectly is shown here.